fuse-box/fuse-box/docs/plugin-api.md

 # Plugin API

-The FuseBox Plugin API is a powerful, chainable mechanism for transforming files.
+The FuseBox Plugin API is a powerful, chainable mechanism for customizing your build.

 When designing a plugin, keep in mind that plugins in arrays will be chained, so that, for example, LESS can be transformed to CSS before being made available